 When you’re trying to reduce form abandonment, give these tips and tricks a try:

 - Use Exit Intent Popups – You can display exit-intent popups just as a visitor is about to leave your website, reminding them that their form is incomplete.
 You can create exit-intent popups using OptinMonster, as it provides lots of templates.

 - Retarget Abandoned Form Users with Email – Once you have a list of users who didn’t submit their forms, you can retarget them through an email campaign and ask them to complete the form.

 - Make Sure Your Forms Are Mobile Optimized – Many users don’t submit forms because they work properly on mobile devices.
-So, make sure your forms are mobile optimized.
-Templates offered by WPForms are mobile responsive and will help reduce abandonment.
+So, make sure your forms are mobile-optimized.
+Templates offered by WPForms are responsive to mobile devices and will help reduce abandonment.